 If, at any time, the program you are enrolled in, ceases to meet the educational requirements for licensure in the state where the student is located, the school will provide written notice directly to the student in writing within 14 calendar days of making that determination.

 ENROLLMENT INFORMATION

-- 1. Enrollment periods: Paul Mitchell The School Pasadena usually begins a new cosmetology, barbering, skin care and nail care class start about every six (6) to eleven (11) weeks depending upon space availability. - 2.
-Holidays and school closures:
+- 1. Enrollment periods: Paul Mitchell The School Pasadena usually begins a new skin care and nail care about every six (6) weeks and cosmetology, barbering about every eleven (11) weeks depending upon space availability.